 Further, we practiced packing each backpack with the same exact stuff to see which were easier to use and keep our clothes wrinkle free (or mostly).
-Some packs that are smaller by stated volume made up the difference by their ability to have stuff strapped on the sides, at the bottom, or on top.
-The Gregory Compass 30 is an excellent example of a smaller pack that was able to fit everything we needed by lashing a couple items to the outside of the pack.
-Obviously this is not how you would want to roll into airport security, lest they say you have too much stuff and you have to wear the wetsuit you had strapped on the outside of the pack in order to get through security.
+Some contenders that are smaller by stated volume made up the difference by their ability to have stuff strapped on the sides, at the bottom, or on top.
+The Gregory Compass 30 is an excellent example of a smaller pack that was able to fit everything we needed by lashing a couple of items to the outside of the pack.
+Obviously, this is not how you would want to roll into airport security, lest they say you have too much stuff and must wear the wetsuit strapped on the outside of the pack to get through security.
 Yikes.

-Beyond fabric quality, design has a big influence on durability.
-In normal use, are there any areas of the pack which are unnecessarily strained?
+Beyond fabric quality, the design has a significant influence on durability.
+In regular use, are there any areas of the pack which are unnecessarily strained?
 We looked for bursting seams and straining zippers when we packed the bags to the max.
-How well will this pack hold up to regular use?
-And how well will the pack handle being tossed and rolled around the airport conveyor system if you do have to check it in?
+How well will this product hold up to regular use?
+And how well will it handle being tossed and rolled around the airport conveyor system if you do have to check it in?
 If the pack has stowable hip and shoulder straps, how well would it protect the bag from rowdy luggage handlers?

 We also considered zipper durability and angles where repeated use may cause them to wear out sooner.
-The Arc'teryx Covert CO and the Tortuga Travel Backpack both had zippers that turned right angles, an obvious spot to watch for strain.
+The Arc'teryx Covert CO and the Tortuga Outbreaker both had zippers that turned right angles, an obvious spot to watch for strain.
 The performances of the two were quite different, however.
-The Arc'teryx bag had a burly, smooth zipper which glided easily no matter how much we overstuffed the bag; the Tortuga'a smaller zipper teeth, however, often got caugh up as we tried to close the pack, even if it wasn't overstuffed.
+The Arc'teryx bag had a strong, smooth zipper which glided smoothly no matter how much we overstuffed the bag; the Tortuga's smaller zipper teeth, however, often got caught up as we tried to close the pack, even if it wasn't overstuffed.